icza/gowut/README.md

 ## Quick test ##

-To quickly test it and see it in action, run the following example applications (assuming you're in the root of your `GOPATH`):
+To quickly test it and see it in action, run the following example applications.
+Let's assume you're in the root of the Gowut project:

+    cd $GOPATH/src/github.com/icza/gowut

 **1. Showcase of Features.**

 This one auto-opens itself in your default browser.

-    go run src/github.com/icza/gowut/_examples/showcase/showcase.go
+    go run _examples/showcase/showcase.go

 The Showcase of Features is also available live: https://gowut-demo.appspot.com/show